aquila12/v23/README.md

 The program is set up with good channel isolation, so you can run the forward and backward channels on one audio line without, for example, needing sidetone cancellation.

+`v23` is now able to use ALSA directly, so you don't need to pipe data around yourself.
+There are no other audio backends.

 ## Basics
 By default, v23 either:
-* Reads audio data from STDIN (for demodulation) and writes characters to STDOUT, and messages to STDERR
+* Reads audio data from ALSA (for demodulation) and writes characters to STDOUT, and messages to STDERR
-* Reads characters from STDIN (for modulation) and writes audio data to STDOUT, and messages to STDERR
+* Reads characters from STDIN (for modulation) and writes audio data to ALSA, and messages to STDERR

 ## Command-line arguments
 Note the command-line interpretation is fairly dumb; each argument must be separate,